Hayo87/automata-explorer/docs/structure-and-architecture.md

 ### Components
 - `InfoModal`: a general Modal to be used in the application which can handle different inner contents such as `AboutContent`, `ActionContent`, `BuildContent` and `ElementContent`.
-- `CytoscapeVisualization`: The action visualization component.
-To prevent the file to be bloated congifuration are implemented in the utils classes `attachContextCollapse`, `attachCytoscapeMenus`, `cytoScapeStyles` and `exportPdfs`.
+- `CytoscapeCanvas`: The action visualization component.
+To prevent the file to be bloated configuration are implemented in the utils classes `attachContextCollapse`, `attachCytoscapeMenus`, `cytoScapeStyles` and `exportPdfs`.
 - `DragAndDrop`: a drag and drop file upload element to be used in the `UploadPage`.